alphagov/collections/README.md

 - **Curated list**: a group of content tagged to a subtopic that has been curated into a named list.
-- **Subtopic**: a group of related content associated to a topic.
+- **Topic**: a named group of sub-topics.
+(A deprecated name for this is "specialist sector".)
-- **Specialist sector (currently topic)**: a group of content associated to a specialised sector/topic.
+- **Sub-topic**: a group of content within a topic.
+(A deprecated name for this is "specialist sub-sector".)

 ## Technical documentation